pncnmnp/TIMDB/README.txt

     'text delimiter' has to be 'None' to view the dataset in LibreOffice Calc as the attributes like story and summary contain "" and '' in them

-In bollywood_crew.csv and bollywood_crew.csv:
+In bollywood_crew.csv, bollywood_crew_data.csv and bollywood_writers_data.csv:
     To separate multiple directors, writers and known_for titles and professions: '|' is used

+In 'src' directory:
+    The paths mentioned in the script are relative, see ./src/PATHS.py

 Future Scope:
     Plans on curating movies for other languages, like 'Gujarati', 'Tamil', 'Telugu', etc.